amcerri/data-augmentation-GASPLN/README.md

 * `text` (str): The input text to be processed.
 This can be any string, but should ideally be a full sentence or paragraph for best results.

-* `synonyms_df` (pd.DataFrame): A Pandas DataFrame containing word synonyms.
-This is already pre-loaded in the initialization, so there is no need to manually specify this parameter.

 * `percentage` (float, optional): The percentage of words in the input `text` that should be replaced with their synonyms.
 The default value is 0.25, which means that 25% of the words in the input text will be replaced.

 ### Example Usage: